JSON-LD Framing

 The SPARQL Query

 Let's start with the SPARQL query.
-A JSON-LD frame query needs a SPARQL CONSTRUCT query to create an RDF graph that is self contained and populated with relevant vocabulary and data.
-The graph in JSON-LD is used as input for the REST API call.
-The SPARQL CONSTRUCT query can be designed with API variables.
+A JSON-LD frame query needs a SPARQL Construct query to create an RDF graph that is self contained and populated with relevant vocabulary and data.
+The graph in JSON-LD is used as input for the RESTful API call.
+The SPARQL Construct query can be designed with API variables.

 Do note that API variables with OPTIONALs can sometimes behave a bit different than regular API variables.
 This is due to how SPARQL interprets OPTIONALs.
 If an API variable is used in an OPTIONAL, the query will return false positives, as the OPTIONAL does not filter out results matching the API-variable.